• Home

 Come now, you who say, ‘Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.’
 Yet you do not know what your life will be like tomorrow” (James 4:13,14).

 We don’t know what our life will be like tomorrow because we don’t know what today can bring forth.
-But strangely enough, we generally behave and speak as if we would know.
+But strangely enough, we generally behave and speak as if we knew.
 This unjustified presumption can only misguide us, leading us not only to wrong conclusions but also to wrong courses of action.

 Four ways in which our presumption is manifested

 As we have already read, one of the ways our mistaken assumption is evinced is through our boasting about tomorrow (Prov.
 27:1).
-Too often our mental behavior is, to some degree at least, reminiscent to the fool referred to in the gospel of Luke:
+Too often our mental behavior is, to some degree at least, reminiscent of the fool referred to in the gospel of Luke:

 Then He spoke a parable to them, saying: “The ground of a certain rich man yielded plentifully.
 17 And he thought within himself, saying, ‘What shall I do, since I have no room to store my crops?’
 18 So he said, ‘I will do this: I will pull down my barns and build greater, and there I will store all my crops and my goods.
 19 And I will say to my soul, “Soul, you have many goods laid up for many years; take your ease; eat, drink, and be merry.” ’ 20 But God said to him, ‘Fool!
 This night your soul will be required of you; then whose will those things be which you have provided?’”
 (Luke 12:16–20)

-This man was miscalculating his future; and he was miscalculating it because he thought he knew what the following years were going to bring forth when in reality he didn’t even know what the next night was about to generate: “‘Fool!
+This man was miscalculating his future, and he was miscalculating it because he thought he knew what the following years were going to bring forth when in reality he didn’t even know what the next night was about to generate: “‘Fool!
 This night your soul will be required of you”.

 Worrying